pgorod/pgorod.github.io/_posts/2020-06-12-Free add-on for SuiteCRM.md

 ## Why use an Enhanced Clipboard?

-This post is really a Tip about one of the most useful SuiteCRM add-ons I know of, which... isn't exactly a SuiteCRM add-on, it's something you install in your Windows / Linux / MacOS.
+This post is really a Tip about one of the most useful SuiteCRM "add-ons" I know of, which... isn't exactly a SuiteCRM add-on, it's something you install in your Windows / Linux / MacOS.

 > Note: I am not affiliated with any of the software I mention in this post.
 These are just honest tips.